Stop overpaying - start transferring money with Ogvio. Join the waitlist & grab early Rewards NOW! 🎁

 Unlike with spot trading, the buyer does not own the asset in question after the transaction.
 Instead, they own a contract that gives them the right to buy or sell the asset at a specific price on a specific future date.

 Futures contracts are used to hedge against price changes or to speculate on price movements.
-They are a little more complicated than spot trading and can be riskier, so they are usually thought of as an instrument for intermediate and advanced traders.
+They are a little more complicated than spot trading and can be riskier.

 It is good to see that both futures and spot trading are offered by MEXC, as it shows that it is interested in this type of clientele just as much as less advanced investors.

-It is important to note in this MEXC review that, when it comes to interfaces, this exchange does not discriminate between the two.
-Both MEXC’s futures dashboard and its spot trading dashboard are fully-fledged and feature-rich, containing a range of financial tools and types of data that any trader would expect to have if they wanted to make informed decisions.
+As noted in several user MEXC reviews, both the exchange's futures and spot trading dashboards are fully-fledged and feature-rich, offering a range of financial tools and data types that any trader would expect to make informed decisions.

-In addition to this, the MEXC exchange even presents users with a live and regularly updated market depth view.
+In addition, the MEXC exchange provides users with a live, regularly updated market depth view.
 This is a snapshot of the demand for a particular cryptocurrency.
-It is often presented in the form of a chart that visually represents the levels of supply (sell orders) and demand (buy orders) at different price points.
+It is often presented as a chart that visually shows the levels of supply (sell orders) and demand (buy orders) at different price points.

 Depth views contain two sides.
-They have "bids," or buy orders, which are orders to purchase the cryptocurrency at a specific price.
-The bids are represented on the left side of the chart and are shown in green.
-And they have "asks," or sell orders, which are orders to sell the cryptocurrency at a specific price.
-The asks are represented on the right side of the chart and are shown in red.
+They have "bids," or buy orders, to purchase the cryptocurrency at a specific price.
+The bids are shown on the left side of the chart in green.
+And they have "asks," or sell orders, that specify a price at which to sell the cryptocurrency.
+The asks are shown on the right side of the chart in red.

 These are great because they show traders what type of liquidity is on the exchange, whilst also giving a visual representation of the supply and demand available.
 In other words, they are a way of ensuring that traders can make fact-based decisions and keep up to date with the trading landscape on a second-by-second basis.